Guadalajara a Fantasy for Big City Lovers

 Yet Guadalajara manages to remain a city where people feel safe.
 You can walk at night in any of the neighborhoods you might logically find yourself.
 People follow the rules.
 Police and security personnel are omnipresent in the popular neighborhoods.

-The city atmosphere strikes the perfect balance between the formal civility that is a natural by-product of success and the cultural warmth that no Mexican city can suppress.
+The city atmosphere strikes the perfect balance between the more formal civility that is a natural by-product of success and the cultural warmth that no Mexican city can suppress.
 Its downtown and major plazas remain traditionally Mexican, with its music, mariachi, and artesanal vendors.
 The city has its hipster zones as well as Mexico's renowned local open markets, like Mercado Libertad.

 Even if you’re past your career-building years, the energy and enthusiasm is contagious.
 No matter your age, living in a city on the move is rejuvenating.
 If you’re a big city person considering a retirement in Mexico that is also affordable, Guadalajara unquestionably would be your choice.